-A motor vehicle nighttime visibility expert witness typically has expertise and a background in automotive engineering.
+Motor vehicle nighttime visibility expert witness candidates typically have expertise and backgrounds in automotive engineering.
 Representing the plaintiff or defendant, Cahn Litigation Services is often called upon to locate an expert witness to support automotive industry matters including cases involving nighttime visibility.

 Although only one quarter of automobile travel occurs after dark, according to the Federal Highway Administration, roughly half of traffic fatalities occur at night.
 While not all of these fatalities are attributed to nighttime visibility, preventing crash cases caused by night vision issues is a focus of highway safety and automotive engineers.